Commitment and Governance

 L Brands sources goods from approximately 350 factories around the world — the vast majority of which are located in the United States, China, Sri Lanka, Vietnam and India.
 In fact, the majority of our production comes from these five locations and include many strategic supplier partners that are long-term, low-turnover and share our values.

-L Brands has a Sourcing Risk Committee comprised of senior executives from various company divisions and functions that meets quarterly to discuss core business, sourcing and purchasing practices.
+L Brands has a Sourcing Risk Council comprised of senior executives from various company divisions and functions that meets quarterly to discuss core business, sourcing, purchasing practices and approve policies as required.
 These include:

 - Chief Compliance Officer

 The council assesses current risks, including geopolitical, social compliance and associated supply risks and sets policies related to responsible sourcing.
 The Sourcing Risk Council operates under the guidance and oversight of the Board of Directors’ Audit Committee.
 The Chair of the Sourcing Risk Council reports to the Audit Committee on a regular basis, and the Audit Committee updates the Board of Directors.

 L Brands suppliers are required to sign a Master Sourcing Agreement (MSA) that explicitly states that the supplier and their factories will comply with all applicable laws and L Brands policies, including each of the policies and guidance listed below.